gatblau/neus/lib/docs/getting_started.md

 e.g. `up.sh bronze`

 If the target platform is `vm` and ssh keys have not been set up, then edit `ansible.cfg` and and set `ask_pass` to `true` so that Ansible will prompt for a password.
 Note: if there is more than one VM, then they must all have the same password.

+### CI Tools User Guide

+See the [user guide](user_guide.md) for details on pre-use checks and how to access and use the CI Tools environment.